alexandriapawlik/flabber/README.md

 <br />

-A .NET Core 2.1 console application that accesses private Ethereum blockchain contracts using the Nethereum Web3 API and retrieves file information from OneDrive using the Microsoft Graph API
+A .NET Core 2.1 console application that accesses private Ethereum blockchain contracts using the Nethereum Web3 API and retrieves file information from OneDrive using the Microsoft Graph API.

+Tracks files using OneDrive's file IDs and defines file edits as a change in a file's Xor content hash.

 <br />
 <br />